SettleMint

 Next steps

-• System context to see how these terms relate to the platform architecture
+• System context shows how these terms relate to the platform architecture.

 On this page